WHY FOOD FIGHT?

-WHAT THE HECK IS SCLERODERMA?
+WHAT IS SCLERODERMA?

 Scleroderma (skleer-uh-DUR-muh) is an autoimmune disease, like multiple sclerosis and lupus, in which a person's body attacks its own tissue.
 Scleroderma, which means "hard skin," can cause thickening and tightening of the skin.
 It can also cause serious damage to the internal organs such as heart, lungs and kidneys.
 There are many types and severities.